Economic Alliance: Manufacturing is vital to local economy

 Kankakee County always has been a place that works.
-That was evident in the Economic Alliance of Kankakee County’s annual report given on Tuesday to the Kankakee County Board.
+That was evident in the Economic Alliance of Kankakee County’s annual report given in January to the Kankakee County Board.

 Tim Nugent, president and CEO of the Economic Alliance, said Kankakee County is still a manufacturing community, noting there are 8,465 manufacturing jobs in the county that account for $933 million in annual salaries and benefits with an economic output of $5 billion.